MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/event-driven-retention.md

 ### Step 1: Create a label whose retention period is based on an event

-To create and configure your retention label, see the instructions for [Create retention labels](./create-apply-retention-labels.md#step-1-create-retention-labels).
-But specific to event-based retention, on the **Define retention settings** page of the Create retention label wizard, after **Start the retention period based on**, select one of the default event types from the dropdown list, or create your own by selecting **Create new event type**:
+To create and configure your retention label, see the instructions for [Create retention labels](file-plan-manager.md#create-retention-labels) for records management, or [How to create retention labels for information governance](create-retention-labels-information-governance.md).
+But specific to event-based retention, on the **Define retention settings** page when you create the retention label, after **Start the retention period based on**, select one of the default event types from the dropdown list, or create your own by selecting **Create new event type**:

 ![Create a new event type for a retention label.](../media/SPRetention6.png)